Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Cowboy queso is different than your typical queso dip recipe because it’s packed with meat and beans.
-I loaded up this cowboy queso dip recipe with crisp cooked bacon, spicy chorizo sausage and ground beef, so yeah it’s filled with meat!
-For the beans, I used BUSH’S® Pinto Beans because of the incredible flavor they offer up as well as their perfect pairing with things like bacon and chorizo.
+It’s different than your typical queso dip recipe because it’s packed with meat and beans.
+I loaded up this up with crisp cooked bacon, spicy chorizo sausage and ground beef, so yeah it’s filled with meat!
+For the beans, I used Pinto Beans because of the incredible flavor they offer up as well as their perfect pairing with things like bacon and chorizo.
 “Pinto” is the Spanish word for “painted,” which perfectly describes these speckled beans (well, they’re speckled before they’re cooked).
-Although they originated in Peru, they’re now the most common bean in the United States.
-Of course, BUSH’S® chooses only the very best of them: plump, firm and beautifully speckled.
-Enjoy their hearty flavor in Southwestern cuisine, chili, soups, salads, Mexican-inspired dishes and more.
-Try them in Reduced Sodium and Organic!
-When you use BUSH’S Pinto Beans you are packing up this cowboy queso dip with even more protein.
-SCORE!

 Once you’ve cooked all of your protein you then want to add in your cheese and cook it over low heat until it’s melted, or if you are using a slow cooker simply set it to low.
 I used an orange prepared pasteurized cheese product but if you want to turn this dip into a white queso dip then you can actually use a big chunk of white American cheese!
 The flavor differences are subtle; however it will be a nice bright white dip loaded with delicious colorful veggies.

 I’m a college sports nut so while I love this time of year, I also get a little bit sad knowing it’s coming to an end.
 I know, I’m one of those crazed fans, but I can’t think of too many events where you can get together with friends and family and eat delicious food and have a great time.
-Hope you dig this Loaded Cowboy Queso Dip Recipe with Pinto Beans.
+Hope you digit!

 - 8 slices of roughly chopped bacon